Save

 With our preparation sorted, let’s take a look at some cooking options:

-Cook stands
+Cook Stands

 Cook stands are usually designed around a stake that is hammered into the ground or supported via a base located on the edge of the fire.
 While designs vary, the concept remains the same with the stand allowing you to add your choice of pan, pot, hooks or grill.